armory/docs/content/en/includes/armory-operator/op-install-cluster.md

 <!-- this file does not contain H2 etc headings
 Hugo does not render headings in included files
 -->
 You need Kubernetes `ClusterRole` authority to install the Operator in `cluster` mode.

-You can find Operator configuration in `spinnaker-operator/deploy/operator/kustomize` after you download and unpack the archive.
+You can find Operator deployment configuration in `spinnaker-operator/deploy/operator/cluster` after you download and unpack the archive.
+You don't need to update any configuration values.

 1. Get the latest Operator release.